Skip to Content

 The streets of Ireland come alive on St. Patrick’s Day with wonderfully decorated floats, musical acts and community groups doing their thing all in the name of Ireland’s Patron Saint.

-3. The break from Lent
+3. Taking a break from Lent

 irish birthday toasts